plmhq/web-design-prototype/README.md

 web-design-prototype
 ====================

-Design prototype for the web repository
+Design prototype for the [web](//github.com/plmph/web) repository.
+Not much documentation is provided to this repository.

 ## Preview ##